 For more information, please see our Support

-It is a double lap course, quite flat and fast.
-One hill near the end of every lap.
+It is a single lap course, quite flat and fast.
+One hill 1,2 km from the end.

-The starting point is on the open grass in front of the duck pond, running in a westerly direction.
-The course then turns north and forks left.
+The starting point is on the open grass across the Lapa.
+Running in a northerly direction.
+The course then turns east and forks right.

 PLEASE NOTE that dogs are not allowed at this event.